Siege of Bouchain (1712): Siege

 French provincial intendants provided the French army with siege material and peasant workers.
 The Allied garrison had 23 guns, 2 mortars and 2 swivel guns, while the French besiegers had 40 artillery pieces.
 The French approach on the left was slowed by Allied countermines that forced the French to sap the counterscarp.
 Eight grenadier companies stormed and captured the covered way on the right at the cost of 18 killed and 100 wounded.
 Thanks to the protection provided by sapping, the French troops on the left lost only 12–15 men while making their attack on the covered way.
 Villars was aware of the heavy casualties caused by assaults only lightly supported by artillery fire and without preparatory sapping, but judged the increased speed worth it against the protestations of his engineers.
 The French also made use of a feint attack to distract the garrison and constructed only two trench parallels instead of Vauban's recommended three.

 Aftermath

 Villars' victory nullified the Duke of Marlborough's conquest of Bouchain a year earlier and concluded the Anglo-Dutch portion of the war in the Treaty of Utrecht on terms that kept the fortified zone constructed by Vauban in northern France under French control.

 Casualties

 The French lost 400 killed and wounded (2% of their force).
-The Allied garrison was taken prisoner.
+The whole Allied garrison was either killed, wounded or taken prisoner.